| |

 Trail Description:

-From the fire station, walk across the grass area adjacent to the station to begin the trail at the north end, marked by a deteriorating sign.
+From the fire station, walk across the grass area adjacent to the station to begin the trail at the north end.
 The trail climbs steeply, staying primarily on or about the ascending/descending ridge.
 There's not much shade in route but the chaparral is thick and mature.
-Some of what you'll see is laurel sumac, toyon, canyon live oak, tree tobacco, California buckwheat, wild cucumber, dodder (witch's hair), poison oak, coastal sage, white sage, black sage, whipple yucca, shortpod mustard, deer weed, monkeyflower, and horehound.
+Some of what you'll see is laurel sumac, toyon, canyon live oak, tree tobacco, California buckwheat, brittlebush, sunflower, cliff aster, honeysuckle, wild cucumber, dodder (witch's hair), poison oak, coastal sagebrush, white sage, black sage, whipple yucca, mustard, deerweed, monkeyflower, and horehound.
 In the spring and early summer you are treated to an array of blooming wildflowers.

 At about three quarters of a mile the trail crosses over to the west slope and makes its final pitch to the top ridge.
 This is the section that can be seen clearly from the city below.
 In this section, there are a several places where erosion has narrowed the trail, so watch your step.